slapxxi/slavapavlutin.github.io/_drafts/vocabulary-1.md

 - fritter away, waste, squander;
 - empower, authorize, mandate;
 - entrance, captivate, enthral;

-- sour
+- sour, spoil; _The atmosphere at the house soured.
+Our camping trip was spoilt by bad weather._

-- nickel and dime
+- nickel and dime; _a nickel and dime job_
-- pervasive
+- pervasive, prevalent; _A sense of social change is pervasive in her novels.
+These prejudices are prevalent among people living in the North._
-- picky, fussy
+- picky, fussy; _She's very picky about her clothes.
+Our teacher is very fussy about punctuation._

-- plethora, excess
-- malaise
-- gig
-- sabbatical
-- retreat
-- host

-- virtually
+- plethora, excess; _The report contained a plethora of detail.
+You can throw away any excess._
+- malaise, unhappiness; _The latest crime figures are merely symptomatic of a wider malaise in society._
+- sabbatical; _He's on sabbatical._
+- retreat; 'The army was in full retreat.'

 ---